SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

             android:layout_height="wrap_content"
             android:text="Tip to leave" />

-- we'll also add a short, wide `View` with a yellow background to provide a small amount of visual UI chrome:
+- we'll also add a short, wide `View` with a yellow background to provide a small amount of chrome:

         <View
             android:layout_width="fill_parent"
             android:layout_height="1dp"
             android:background="#ffff00" />

-- we'll add some `View`s for data display and entry, and we'll databind these `View`s to the properties in our `TipViewModel`
+- we'll add some `View`s for data display and entry, and we'll databind these `View`s to properties in our `TipViewModel`

-  - an `EditText` for text data entry of the SubTotal - for XAMLites, this is a "`TextBox`es
+  - an `EditText` for text data entry of the SubTotal - for XAMLites, this is a `TextBox`

         <EditText
             android:layout_width="fill_parent"
             android:layout_height="wrap_content"
             local:MvxBind="Text SubTotal" />

-  - a `SeekBar` for touch/slide entry of the generosity - for XAMLites, to fields in our `TipViewModel` - for XAMLites, these are "like `TextBox`es
+  - a `SeekBar` for touch/slide entry of the Generosity - for XAMLites, this is like a `ProgressBar`

         <SeekBar
             android:layout_width="fill_parent"